onosamo/regenbogen/docs/source/index.rst

 A framework for 3D perception pipelines.

-Welcome to 🌈 regenbogen 🌈's documentation!
-This project provides tools and utilities for building 3D perception pipelines with a focus on pose estimation and spatial understanding.
+This project provides tools and utilities for building 3D perception pipelines.

 Features
 --------